Cultural Activity Report – Excelsior Writers | excelsiorwriters.com

 – Excelsior Writers | excelsiorwriters.com

 - Visit a museum or gallery exhibition or attend a theater, dance, or musical performance before the end of Week 10.
-The activity (museum or performance) should have content that fits our course well and covers from 1600 AD to the present.
+The activity (museum or performance) should have content that fits our course well.
 Have fun doing this.

 - Write a two to three (2-3) page report (500-750 words) that describes your experience.